llvm/llvm-project/flang/docs/Extensions.md

 * F18 allows `OPTIONAL` dummy arguments to interoperable procedures unless they are `VALUE` (C865).

+* F18 processes the `NAMELIST` group declarations in a scope after it has resolved all of the names in that scope.
+This means that names that appear before their local declarations do not resolve to host associated objects and do not elicit errors about improper redeclarations of implicitly typed entities.

 ## De Facto Standard Features

 * `EXTENDS_TYPE_OF()` returns `.TRUE.` if both of its arguments have the